MuhammadAliAhson/SVM-From-Scratch-in-Python/README.md

 ## Output
 The script outputs the predictions made by the SVM classifier and the actual labels from the testing set.
 It also prints the accuracy of the classification.

+## Medium Article
+- [[Link to Medium article](https://medium.com/dev-genius/exploring-svms-potential-with-the-iris-dataset-359fc2de8962)](#) - Share your Medium article discussing this project and your insights.

 ## Author
 This script is authored by [Muhammad Ali Ahson].